kierepka/CoronaLog/README.md

 # TEAM MEMBERS
-dr n.med. Łukasz Kownacki, M.D., Ph.D. , radiolosist
+1. dr n.med. Łukasz Kownacki, M.D., Ph.D. , radiolosist
-idea and project menagement
+idea and project menagement, luke@mrlab.pl
-luke@mrlab.pl
-Mateusz Kierepka
-IT leader - coding and graphics coordination mateusz@kierepka.pl
+2. Mateusz Kierepka, IT leader - coding and graphics coordination, mateusz@kierepka.pl
-Radosław Kierepka
-graphics designer
-kierepka@gmail.com
-Łukasz Makowski
+3. Radosław Kierepka, graphics designer, kierepka@gmail.com
-publications, PR and commercialisation lukasz.makowski@looksoft.pl
+4. Łukasz Makowski, publications, PR and commercialisation, lukasz.makowski@looksoft.pl

 # What problem does your idea/project solve?
 1. What it is?
 How does it work?
 What problem does it solve?